ericung/ReactApp1/README.md

 There is an issue with components and conditional rendering in relation to how to handle elements and values in components.

-regular functional programming function can be found in intermediate state data transformations
+regular functional programming functions can be found in intermediate state data transformations

 1. filter
 2. map